djoole/couchpotato.provider.HDO/README.md

 Once installed as above, go about activating the provider as you would with any other provider in CouchPotato.

 Options available :
+- Ignore Year (if unchecked, release year from CP is used to narrow the search.
+Might want to check it is a wrong year is set on HDO side)
 - Download only torrents with at least a VO audio track
 - Download only torrents with at least a VF audio track
 - Download only torrents with at least a VFQ audio track